-The forest always rewards the “early birds”, as the dawn light lures a variety of fascinating species in their search for food.
+The forest always rewards the “early birds” for an early bird watching, as the dawn light lures a variety of fascinating species in their search for food.
 A good place to find birds is actually right at the hotel’s terrace, with a cup of fresh coffee, tea or hot chocolate in hand, from where we can enjoy not only the beauty of the forest but also the many species that come to feed on insects and fruits at nearby trees.
 Our guides will help us spot what is around, offering a peek inside their telescope for a close-and-personal view of the incredible bird richness Mashpi possesses.
 This activity begins at 6:30 AM and lasts about an hour.
 Enjoy breakfast at our hotel restaurant.

 We depart around 8:30 AM to the Sky Bike and Observation Tower (a 15-minute walk from the hotel).

-Looming above the treetops, Mashpi´s observation tower allows our guests to enjoythe protected forest in all its glory.
+Looming above the treetops, Mashpi´s observation tower allows our guests to enjoy the protected forest in all its glory.
 At 30 meters (100 feet) above the ground, this is an ideal site for nature lovers, allowing us not only allows to appreciate the forest’s complex structure, but also the incredible species richness that thrives throughout the canopy (70% of the forest’s biodiversity is found here).
 We climb 162 steps to reach the top.

 The aerial bicycle makes for an original and exciting way to explore the canopy up close.
 Designed for two people to use at once, one person pedals the bike along a cable stretched between two points, around 200 mt (655 feet) apart, crossing a gorge and river.
 Silent, easy-to-use and fun, an activity provides guests with yet another vantage point to experience Mashpi’s lush natural world.
 To enjoy the ride, one must be at least one meter tall (3.2 feet) (an adult must accompany children).

 The bike ride takes no more than 20 minutes.
 Once completed, you can walk back to the lodge along one of our many trails.
 One of the trails takes us to San Vicente waterfall, a 45-minutes-to-an-hour steep hike that demands good physical condition.
 You can also hike the Oxibelis trail that takes us to a small waterfall before taking us back to the lodge.
-The combination of activities (sky bike, observation tower and hike) can take between 2 to 4 hours, depending on the trail.
+The combination of activities (sky bike, observation tower, and hike) can take between 2 to 4 hours, depending on the trail.

-At the lodge, a refreshing natural juice and fresh towels will be waiting for us; we then will enjoy a varied and delicious lunch at the hotel restaurant.
+At the lodge, refreshing natural juice and fresh towels will be waiting for us; we then will enjoy a varied and delicious lunch at the hotel restaurant.